Your customer service team is trying to be more efficient while handling a high volume of emails, but you’ve outgrown your current tools.

 - Groove HQ

 All of these services can help your customer service team manage email more effectively and efficiently.
 We think you’ll see why Outpost is the best choice if you’re looking for a simple, affordable, powerful tool, not to mention one that offers analytics, routing rules, and a team of people who are ready to help you get set up.
-But you don’t have to take our word for it—you can try Outpost free for 30 days to see for yourself.
+But you don’t have to take our word for it—you can try Outpost for free to see for yourself.

 Key email management features